-“My parents liked the idea of a summer project, but once they learned I was serious, their doubt prevailed.”
+“My parents liked the idea of a Summer Mission, but once they learned I was serious, their doubt prevailed.”

 Had it not been for the few people who spoke truth into me about God’s plan for my life, I would have been a wreck.
-As I allowed Him to change my heart to avoid being set on one specific project location, I got accepted to go to SoCal Summer Mission and found that God wanted to use my story to glorify Him in Orange County.
+As I allowed Him to change my heart about one specific location I didn't want, I was accepted to go to SoCal Summer Mission and found that God wanted to use my story to glorify Him in Orange County.
 And, in the process of sending support letters, I saw God open my parents’ hearts as they brainstormed lists of possible supporters too.

 Never forget that God will lead you in His perfect time.
-I had to believe that I will never know God’s complete plan for me, and once I let go and let Him take control, I was able to enjoy the blessings of the pre-summer project experience.
+I had to believe that I will never know God’s complete plan for me, and once I let go and let Him take control, I was able to enjoy the blessings of a Summer Mission.

 Liz attended the SoCal Summer Mission in 2013.